Ingredient Spotlight

 Combined Shape@1x Created with Sketch.

-Fun fact: An oil extracted from cinnamon, Eugenol, has been used as a local anesthetic and antiseptic by dentists.
+Fun Fact: Cinnamon oil, specifically Eugenol, has been historically used by dentists as a local anesthetic and antiseptic due to its soothing properties.

 How we use it